-Rosemary seeds can be challenging to germinate, so most gardeners have more success growing rosemary from cuttings.
+Rosemary seeds have poor germination rates, so most gardeners have more success growing new rosemary plants from stem cuttings.
 Also, given that rosemary doesn’t grow especially fast, growing from a cutting is much faster!

 - Trim off a 6-inch cutting of new growth from an established plant.

 - Remove the leaves on the bottom 2-3 inches.
 Dip the cut tip into rooting powder and then place it into well-draining seed starting soil mix.
 You could also use equal parts peat moss and perlite.